 Section 1.
 The following criteria shall be evaluated by the Board in consideration of the legitimacy of each project proposals. (in no specific order):

-1. Degree to which the proposed project directly benefits CSU students and enhances transportation safety.;
+• Degree to which the proposed project directly benefits CSU students and enhances transportation safety and promotes equity.

-2. Project design quality.
+• Project design quality and efficiency.
 Anticipated project lifecycle, construction time, and ongoing maintenance costs.

-4. Project aesthetics and the degree to which the architecture complements and/or supplements the locale of the project;
+• Project aesthetics and the degree to which the architecture complements and/or supplements the locale of the project.
+For programmatic projects: the degree to which it complements the CSU student body culture and needs.

-5. Justification and clarity of project proposal and presentation;
+• Justification and clarity of project proposal and presentation.

 Article VIII: Voting